dawiidio/docker-front-project-builder/README.md

 Notes:
 * interesting thing, service (or just volume) can not be named as `p1`, if it is then files are not copied between containers
+* `copy` directive do merge of files and directories, mount replaces all files under directory